Management Response

 Responsible Deadline Status Comments

 Review and, if necessary, revise entity guidance on risk management to ensure that it is fully reflected in programme guidance.
 Relevant risk management units within each UN entity.
-2014/12 Ongoing This is being undertaken at present as part of the POM revisions on programming.
+2014/12 Overdue-Initiated This is being undertaken at present as part of the POM revisions on programming.

 Review and, if necessary, strengthen quality assurance processes (including through project appraisal) of joint programmes to ensure that risk management is being incorporated into joint programme design.
 Relevant risk management units within each UN entity that has internal quality assurance processes for engagement in joint programmes.
 2015/06 Completed This review was completed by the inter-agency group that revised the guidance on joint programmes in 2014.